rfueston/kopla/README.md

 7. npm install --force (in the project folder) (force may be needed due to an older google api being used)

-8. npm install qrcode.react (in the project folder)
+8. npm install qrcode.react (in the project folder) (force is need)

 9. npm run dev from project root folder